Wendy’s Chili Recipe

 Why This is the Best Copycat Wendy’s Copycat Chili Recipe

-This chili is perfectly seasoned, it’s not too spicy, and spiced just enough.
-This easy chili recipe is going to become one of your go-to recipes.
-It is the leftover chili you can enjoy the next day.
+This chili is perfectly seasoned—not too spicy and just enough spice.
+This easy chili recipe is going to become one of your go-tos.
+You can enjoy the leftover chili the next day.

 Wendy’s Chili Meat

-Now, it is said that Wendy’s chili is made from grilled hamburger patties that didn’t make it into their burgers.
-You don’t have you start out with hamburger patties, you can use fresh ground beef.
+It is said that Wendy’s chili is made from grilled hamburger patties that weren’t made into their burgers.
+You don’t have you start with hamburger patties, you can use fresh ground beef.

-We think it is easier to start out this way when you make your own chili.
+It is easier to start this way when you make your chili.
 We suggest that you brown the beef very thoroughly before making your chili.

-If you are a die-hard Wendy’s Chili fan you can start out with about 2 pounds of ground meat, and fry it up as hamburgers, but you must cook them until they are very well done.
+If you are a die-hard Wendy’s Chili fan, you can start with about 2 pounds of ground meat and fry it up as hamburgers, but you must cook them until they are very well done.

 Did you know?